Claire Dubbelman

-Claire Dubbelman (born 1985 or 1986) is a Dutch motorsport official who serves as the permanent deputy race director for Formula One.
+Claire Dubbelman (born 1986) is a Dutch motorsport official who previously served as the deputy race director for Formula One.

 Early life

 Dubbelman's father, Huub, worked as a journalist and in public relations for Mercedes-Benz in the Netherlands.
 As a result of this, Dubbelman was exposed to motorsport during her childhood.
 At the age of 21, she earned a bachelor's degree in international communication.

 Career

 Dubbelman's motorsport career began as an organizer for the Formula Renault Northern European Cup (NEC), during which she was responsible for various tasks relating to keeping the series up and running.
 She later moved into a managerial role for the FIA Formula 3 European Championship.
 She became a full-time employee of the Fédération Internationale de l'Automobile in 2017, and she was responsible for managing a total of 26 championships in 2021—including FIA Formula 2 and FIA Formula 3.